mweuro/ML_2024/task_1/README.md

-# Task 1 - dimensionality reduction
+# Task 1 - Dimensionality reduction

 This task focuses on work with "Polish companies bankruptcy" - a complex and specific dataset.
 The main issues that are included are listed below:
 * Data transformation